openedx/edx-documentation/en_us/install_operations/source/configuration/theming/theming/index.rst

-Theming changes the appearance of an Open edX site by overriding the page templates, CSS styling, and assets such as images that are provided in the Open edX code by default. uniquely identify their website and courses.
+Theming changes the appearance of an Open edX site by overriding the page templates, CSS styling, and assets such as images that are provided in the Open edX code by default.
 This section describes how to create and use themes to change how an Open edX site looks, without changing how it works.

 .. toctree::
    :maxdepth: 2